screenload-app/screenload-qt/docs/RFC.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [official Slack server](flameshotworkspace.slack.com) or opening an issue on github for discussion.
+The most common preparations for writing and submitting an RFC include talking the idea over on our [official Slack server](screenloadworkspace.slack.com) or opening an issue on github for discussion.

 ## What the process is

 [What the process is]: #what-the-process-is

-In short, to get a major feature added to Flameshot, one must first get the RFC merged into the RFC repository as a markdown file.
-At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into Flameshot.
+In short, to get a major feature added to ScreenLoad, one must first get the RFC merged into the RFC repository as a markdown file.
+At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into ScreenLoad.

-  + Fork the Flameshot repo
+  + Fork the ScreenLoad repo
   + Copy `docs/0000-template.md` to `docs/RFC/0000-my-feature.md` (where "my-feature" is

     descriptive).
 Don't assign an RFC number yet; This is going to be the PR